-- (1) The awards consist of restricted stock units that are settleable in shares of common stock.
-The restricted stock units will vest with respect to one-third of the shares covered thereby annually, beginning on May 16, 2013, the first anniversary of the date of grant.
-The Company does not pay dividends on unvested restricted stock units. - (2) The values included in this column represent the grant date fair value of these awards computed in accordance with FASB ASC Topic 718.
-Each amount is equal to the number of shares of common stock with respect to which the restricted stock units may be settled multiplied by \$8.21, the closing price of the Company s common stock on the date of grant.
+- (2) The awards consist of restricted stock units granted under the Company s Amended and Restated 2007 Equity Incentive Plan.
+The restricted stock units are settleable in shares of common stock and will vest with respect to one-third of the shares covered thereby annually, beginning on May 15, 2014, the first anniversary of the date of grant.
+The Company does not pay dividends on unvested restricted stock units. - (3) The values included in this column represent the grant date fair value of these awards computed in accordance with FASB ASC Topic 718.
+Each amount is equal to the number of shares of common stock with respect to which the restricted stock units may be settled multiplied by \$14.34, the closing price of the Company s common stock on the date of grant.

-Outstanding Equity Awards at Fiscal 2012 Year-End
+Outstanding Equity Awards at Fiscal 2013 Year-End

-The following table provides information with respect to stock options and restricted stock units held by the named executive officers as of December 31, 2012.
+The following table provides information with respect to stock options and restricted stock units held by the named executive officers as of December 31, 2013.
 Stock options and restricted stock units are the only types of equity awards that have been granted to the named executive officers.